MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 ### Exclusion Setting preferences [**PREVIEW**]

 > [!NOTE]
-> Available in Defender for Endpoint version `101.23092.0012` or later.
+> Available in Defender for Endpoint version `101.23092.0012` or later till Insider Slow Ring.

 The *exclusionSettings* section of the configuration profile is used to configure various exclusions for Microsoft Defender for Endpoint for Linux.